Postgraduate | ACU-HLSC640 | 2024

 On successful completion of this Interpreting Health Research, students should be able to:

-- Appraise the theoretical and philosophical positions that underpin different research approaches in health inquiry
+- Appraise the theoretical and philosophical positions that underpin different health inquiry approaches for practice improvement;

 - Theoretical and philosophical positions in health inquiry